scikit-build/scikit-build-core/README.md

 - The minimum supported CMake is 3.15
 - The minimum supported Python is 3.7
 - Only the Ninja generator is supported on UNIX
-- Only the MSVC generator (not tied to the current Python) is supported on Windows
+- Only the MSVC generator (currently not tied to the current Python) is supported on Windows
-- Only FindPython is supported

 Some of these limitations might be adjusted over time, based on user requirements & effort / maintainability.

 This is very much a WIP, some missing features:

-- PEP 517 config
 - The extensionlib integration is missing
 - The docs are not written
-- No PEP 517 interface is currently present
 - No discovery system is present
 - No support for other targets besides install
 - C++17 is required for the test suite because it's more fun than C++11/14
+- No support for caching between builds
+- No editable mode support

-Included features:
+Included modules:

+- `.cmake.` `CMake`/`CMakeConfig`: general interface for building code
+- `.fileapi`: Interface for reading the CMake File API
+- `.builder`: Generalized backend builder and related helpers
+- `.pyproject`: PEP 517 builder (used by the PEP 517 interface)
+- `.build`: The PEP 517 interface
+- `.setuptools`: The setuptools Extension interface (and PEP 517 hooks)
+- `.settings`: The configuration system, reading from pyproject.toml, PEP 517 config, and envvars

+Features over classic Scikit-build:

+- Better warnings and errors
+- No warning about unused variables
+- Automatically adds Ninja and/or CMake only as required
+- Closer to vanilla setuptools in setuptools mode, doesn't interfere with config
+- Powerful config system

+## Basic CMake usage

 ```python
 cmake = CMake.default_search(minimum_version="3.15")